XCoS-ReplicationPackage/XCoS-ReplicationPackage.github.io/index.md

 We divide the tasks into two roughly equivalent group TA (Task1, Task3, Task5, Task7, and Task9) and TB (Task2, Task4, Task6, Task8, and Task10).
 In each group, the number of tasks in easy, medium, hard level are 2, 2, 1 respectively.
 We divide 14 participants into two “equivalent” groups GA (A1-A7) and GB (B1-B7) and each group with 2 beginner, 3 intermediate, and 2 advanced.

-The evaluation results can be found in the file [rq3-final](./rq3-final.xlsx).
+The evaluation results can be found in the file: [rq3-final](./rq3-final.xlsx).